FAQ’s About Recycling Your Scrap Catalytic Converters

 Like we mentioned in the above answer, it depends on how you are shipping them but generally you can expect to pay $10-$30 for shipping, sometimes more money depending on weight and number of items.

-We also have a special rate of how much we will reimburse you for your shipping costs depending on how many catalytic converters you are sending.
+We also have a special rate of how much we will reimburse you for your shipping costs depending on the value of the catalytic converters you are sending.
+Under $200 we do not reimburse shipping costs.
+If the value of your catalytic converter is over $200, please include your shipping receipt for reimbursement.
 See our shipping guidelines page for more information.

 Once I ship my cat, how do I know I'll get paid?

 This is a understandable concern that customers have.
 While you may be weary of sending in your valuable scrap catalytic converter in fear of being taken advantage of, Rockaway Recycling – Catalytic Control is a reliable, trustworthy company.